-In this instance, the subject parties elected to proceed with the property transaction, and therefore triggering stamp duty, prior to the City seeking an agreement from the landowner to acquire road and emergency Conclusion It is requested that the City reimburses the proportionate value of the stamp duty paid by xxxx and xxxx as part of their respective property transactions for the portion of Lot 308 to be ceded for road widening and the portions of Lots 51 and 308 to be ceded for the emergency accessway on the following grounds:

-- The City of Kalamunda is exempt from paying stamp duty on property transactions; The road widening and EAW land was only capable of being used for public purposes managed by the City before and after the date of each property transaction; - The City had the opportunity to acquire the land prior to each property transaction and chose not to, thereby passing the stamp duty liability onto the new owners; and - It is not fair or reasonable for xxxx and xxxx to bear the stamp duty liability on the road widening and EAW land as a result of the City's choice not to acquire the land earlier.
-The stamp duty costs are recoverable by the City from the Forrestfield / High Wycombe Industrial Area Stage 1 Development Contribution Plan, achievable by including the costs in the DCP prior to finalising the current DCP review.
-This action would meet the principles of State Planning Policy 3.6 Infrastructure Contributions.
+Conclusion It is requested that the City reimburses the access way land.
+The introduction of additional costs to proportionate value of the stamp duty paid by xxxx and xxxx as the DCP retrospectively is not considered reasonable. part of their respective property transactions for the portion of Lot 308 to be ceded for road widening and the portions of Lots The introduction of these costs would not be 51 and 308 to be ceded for the emergency accessway on the consistent with the DCP allowance for other land following grounds: acquisitions in this precinct.
+The City of Kalamunda is exempt from paying stamp duty on property transactions; • The road widening and EAW land was only capable of being used for public purposes managed by the City before and after the date of each property transaction; • The City had the opportunity to acquire the land prior to each property transaction and chose not to, thereby passing the stamp duty liability onto the new owners; and • It is not fair or reasonable for xxxx and xxxx to bear the stamp duty liability on the road widening and EAW land as a result of the City's choice not to acquire the land earlier.
+The stamp duty costs are recoverable by the City from the Forrestfield / High Wycombe Industrial Area Stage 1 - Development Contribution Plan, achievable by including the costs in the DCP prior to finalising the current DCP review.
+This action would meet the principles of State Planning Policy 3.6 - Infrastructure Contributions.
 We would welcome the opportunity to meet with the City to progress towards a resolution that is acceptable to all parties.
-Should you wish to discuss this matter further please contact access way land.
-The introduction of additional costs to the DCP retrospectively is not considered reasonable.
+Should you wish to discuss this matter further please contact